chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Bunny Drill
 ==================================

 This example simulates the drilling motion of a bunny within a bed of particles.
-It illustrates how the DEM module of Lethe can simulate complex moving objects and is a testament to our love of lagomorphs.
+It illustrates that the DEM module of Lethe can simulate complex moving objects and is a testament to our love of lagomorphs.
 Do not worry friend, no bunnies were hurt in the making of this example!

 ----------------------------------